Fort Flagler State Park: History

-Fort Flagler was a Coast Artillery fort that along with Fort Worden and Fort Casey once guarded Admiralty Inlet, the nautical entrance to Puget Sound as part of a "Triangle of Fire" defensive plan.
+Fort Flagler was a Coast Artillery fort that along with Fort Worden and Fort Casey once guarded Admiralty Inlet, the nautical entrance to Puget Sound.
 Admiralty Inlet was considered so strategic to the defense of Puget Sound that the three forts were placed at the entrance with huge guns creating a "triangle of fire."
 This military strategy was built on the theory that the three fortresses would thwart any invasion attempt by sea.
 Fort Flagler was established in 1897 and activated in 1899.
 The post was named for Brigadier General Daniel Webster Flagler, an American Civil War veteran who served as the Army's Chief of Ordnance.
 The fort was closed in June 1953.
 The property was purchased as a state park in 1955.

 Amenities and activities

 Fort Flagler has hiking and biking trails, campsites, group campsites, boat launches, and historical buildings where visitors can stay - the Hospital Steward's House, the Waterway House, and the North and South Non-Commissioned Officers' Quarters.
 The park's museum features exhibits about the history of the fort.
-Guided tours of the historic fort buildings can be arranged in advance.
+A schedule of guided tours is available.
 The park plays host to the annual conferences and meetings of many area cultural and athletic groups.
-Since 2020 the park has a new sea kayak eco-tourism company called Olympic Kayak Tours.